cms-sw/cmssw/Configuration/Geometry/README.md

 * F5: same as F4 but changes due to HFNose
 * F6: same as F4 with modifications needed for BRM and forward shield
 * F7: same as F6 with modifications needed for HFNose
+* F8: same as F6 or F7 without BRM

 Several detector combinations have been generated:
 * D49 = T15+C9+M4+I10+O4+F2 (HLT TDR baseline)